richmondu/libpypaypal/README.md

 # libpypaypal

-libpypaypal demonstrates usage of Paypal's Python SDK for processing payments
+libpypaypal demonstrates usage of Paypal's Python SDK for processing online payments.

-Integrating Paypal payment gateway is easier than we thought.
+Integrating <b>Paypal</b> payment gateway is easier than we thought.
 Paypal provides a Python SDK together with Sandbox accounts to make it easy for developers to integrate and test.

-I tried Stripe but Stripe requires activating account by putting in business name, bank information, SG NRIC/FIN, etc to get an API key.
+I tried <b>Stripe</b> but Stripe requires activating account by putting in business name, bank information, SG NRIC/FIN, etc to get an API key.
 The API key is needed to call the APIs.
 So I can't experiment with the APIs because I don't have an API key.
 Paypal is a lot more developer friendly.

 ### Instructions: